[BLOG] ZOOM IS NOT AN ACCEPTABLE CHOICE

 Other universities like the Technical University Berlin published extensive guidelines under which conditions Zoom should be used in their doctrin.
 They at least see it as a necessity that students are able to participate anonymously without a login.
 Still, the network effects give humongous amounts of power to Zoom because of such endorsements.

 „Die Wissenschaft und ihre Lehre ist frei“ (Science and it’s teachings are free) is a principle that European universities historically achieved with great effort.
 It tells about the importance of science and research beeing independent in every way.
 From the early days of the Internet until now, Universities maintain the backbone of the internet and historically engage in open source software and encourage it’s use by beeing role models themselves.
 Requiring the use of Zoom in lectures, therefore forcing others to give up on the human right to privacy is breaking with these principles.
 In 2020 it should rather read: “Science and it’s teachings are free, except you have to accept to terms of services of Zoom and install proprietary software and give away your personal data to get access to education.”

-No. Nobody said that.
 The goal is to use this great technology in a wise way.
-I mainly discussed Zoom in this text, but the same also takes effect on many other proprietory providers like Skype, Google Duo… you name them.
+I mainly discussed Zoom in this text, but the same issues also takes effect on many other proprietory providers like Skype, Google Duo… you name them.
 Giving a comprehensive overview about good, privacy respecting video conferencing solutions is out of scope of this text, but in short: If you are in education take a look at Big Blue Button, an open source software with many useful tools for teaching.

-As a group, company or private person consider Jitsi.
+As a group, company or private person consider Jitsi which can be self hosted.
 Some tools like Nextcloud also have video conferencing built in.
 On the mobile side, there is the excellent app Signal which I can’t recommend enough.

 Just be conscious about the implications of the tools you use and you’re probably good to go.